 Best.
 The operative element of the secret is best.
 But it’s not the first element, best is element number three.
 If you find (do) something you love, (the second element) and consistently strive to do your best, and be your best, all the goals about cars, vacations, houses, and the ever popular money, will appear.
-The material things are a byproduct of personal achievement.
+The material things are a by-product of personal achievement.
 They are automatically attached to best.
 So the question is what drives you to want to become the “best” at something?

 Vision.
 The first element of the secret to personal (goal) achievement is to identify a vision and put it in front of your goals.

 Got a big goal?
 Sure you do, everyone does.
-The big question is What’s before (in front of) your goal?
+The big question is, What’s before (in front of) your goal?
 Do you have a personal vision that will drive you to achieve all your goals?
 Where do you see yourself?

 Love.
 Last year I made an accidental discovery.
 It occurred when I examined all the elements of my career, and tried to structure some of my thoughts into a ten year plan.
-I was asking myself “What do I do best?
+I was asking myself, “What do I do best?
 What do I love to do?
 Where have I been most successful?
 How do I want to spend the next ten years?”
-From those answers, I decided my success would focus around selling and customer service writing, speaking, and making tapes.
+From those answers, I decided my success would focus around selling and customer service writing, speaking, and making videos.
 I love selling and the selling process, and serving is an extension of selling.

-Once I realized that my choices were also my passion the vision became clear.
+Once I realized that my choices were also my passion, the vision became clear.